onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 represent or be represented - no important entity will get to not participate
     there is no alternative - you will be modelled ifmyou're deemed of importance to the collective If you’re important you don’t get to not participate - you will be represented and evaluated and ranked regardless - its inevitable
+If you are significant - you will be modelled - represent or be represented - there is no other choice for you - the more you’re causally relevant - the more you will exist as a model of an entity in the distributed theory of mind - causal patterns with behaviour need to be modelled and represented

 I believe in checks of power more than anyone because I’m for proportional skin in the game - I’m about alignment